andrewdimmer/csi-3370-software-project-config-test/docs/practice/README.md

 3. Commit your code, and open a pull request draft with the correct title, issue references, labels, assignees, etc.
 4. Make code changes and commit them until you pass the automated build tests.
 5. Add your programming pair partner as a reviewer, then mark the draft as "Ready for Review".
-6. Once they review it, merge and you're all set with teh programming.
+6. Once they review it, merge and you're all set with the programming.
 7. Double check that your bug is closed, then check off your task on the use story.

 ### Add a code review